XanaduAI/quantum-inspired-algorithms/README.rst

       Nsamples = 10
       NcompX = 10

-      # Notice that this function receive "mu" instead of the whole vector "b"
+      # Notice that this function receives "mu" instead of the whole vector "b"
       # as the general coefficient <v_l|A^+|b> reduces to the inner product <mu*A_0., v_l>.
       # The latter allow us to reduce significantly the number of stochastic samples performed
       # to estimate "lambdas[0:rank]".